How to get cash from a credit card

 Can you withdraw cash from a credit card?

-With a cash advance, the amount you withdraw against your credit limit is added to your card’s balance.
+Credit card cash advances allow you to withdraw against your credit limit.
+That amount is then added to your card’s balance.
 And it has to be repaid like other purchases you make with your card.

 Issuers generally charge higher fees and interest rates on cash advances than they do for typical credit card purchases.
-That’s why it’s important to read your credit card’s terms first.
-Depending on the fees involved, you may want to explore other options first.
+And there are typically limits to how much you can withdraw.
+That’s why it’s important to read your credit card terms first.

 Ways to get cash from a credit card